ccims/clara/docs/content/setup/Setup_CLARA_step-by-step.md

    For configuration options see: [configurations page](../configuration/index.md).
    The config file of CLARA can be found at `<path-to-clara>/clara-app/src/main/resources/config.yml`
 - In this `config.yml` please insert your specific URLs and authorization information for accessing your deployed Gropius instance.
+   Sensitive credentials are prepared to be set as environment variables.
 - To build CLARA run in the clara dictionary:
     ```sh
     ./gradlew clean build standaloneJar
     ```
-- Start CLARA by executing the Kotlin application:
+- Start CLARA by executing the application:
     ```sh
     java -jar clara-app/build/libs/clara-app-*.jar #TODO ENV VARS
     ```